 Did you know that it is important to clean up your Pinterest boards from time to time?
 I go through my boards twice a year to tidy everything up.
-Once around November before the run up to the holiday season, as I like to get organised, and around April/May time, before the summer holiday.
+Once around November before the run up to the holiday season, as I like to get organised, and once around April/May time, before the summer holiday.
 Why?
-Because it can increase your reach, which is something we all want isn’t it?
+Because it can increase your reach, which is something we all want, isn’t it?
 But not just that, it is good practice with regards to SEO, it makes sure I stay focused on my audience with regards to my content and I also love my profile to be organised!
 So twice a year I go through my boards, tidy them up and organise them.

 So how do you clean and organise your boards you ask?
 Let me show you!